pkorus/swtk/README.md

 -------------------------------|--------|-------------------------------------
 Basic document statistics      | stable | basic stats like character / word count, etc.
 Part of speech statistics      | stable, needs improvement | the number of verbs, nouns, modals, adverbs, etc.
-Extra long and short sentences | stable |
+Extra long and short sentences | stable | self-explanatory Weak verbs                     | stable | weak overused verbs, e.g., is, has, does Filter words & phrases         | stable | vague words and phrases used typically in spoken language, if possible, offers a suggested correction
-Weak verbs                     | stable | weak overused verbs, e.g., is, has, does Filter words & phrases         | stable | vague words and phrases used typically in spoken language Passive voice                  | stable | self-explanatory Buried verbs                   | prototype | finds verbs that are too far from the subject Negative statements            | -      |
+Passive voice                  | stable | self-explanatory
-Frequent bigrams               | stable | frequently used pairs of words Frequent trigrams              | stable | frequently used triples of words Frequent acronyms              | stable | frequently used acronyms, checks if they are defined in the manuscript Overuse of rare words          | prototype |
+Frequent bigrams               | stable | frequently used pairs of words Frequent trigrams              | stable | frequently used triples of words Frequent acronyms              | stable | frequently used acronyms, checks if they are defined in the manuscript Rare words                     | prototype | highlights rare words based on a provided dictionary (by default 5,000 words from Brown corpus)
-Verbs used as nouns            | -      |
+Buried verbs                   | prototype | finds verbs that are too far from the subject Verbs used as nouns            | -      |
 Sentence difficulty estimation | -      |
 Unreferenced floats            | -      | identifies figures & tables not referenced in the text